AnujDogra877/ContactKeeper/Readme.txt

 Enhancements:
     - Displayed the Static Contacts in listing on Home Page.
     - Added the CSS for the Home page ststic contact listing
+    - Added the Dummy Data from the Form and displayed in listing.
 Bugs:

 Installation Steps: